cduvallet/microbiomeHD/final/supp-files/README.md

 consistently associated with that disease.
 In other words, being both health- and disease-associated cancels out and only the *net* association is considered.

-**file-S3.core_genera.txt**
+**file-S3.nonspecific_genera.txt**

-The "core" microbes that respond generally to disease.
-A genus is considered part of the "core" response if it is significant (q < 0.05) in the same direction in at least two different diseases (i.e. in at least one dataset across at least two diseases).
+The microbes that respond non-specifically to disease.
+A genus is considered part of the shared response if it is significant (q < 0.05) in the same direction in at least two different diseases (i.e. in at least one dataset across at least two diseases).

 "Mixed" genera are those which were enriched in cases across two diseases and also